 Bursitis is the inflammation or irritation of the bursa.
 The bursa is a small sac filled with lubricating fluid, located between tissues such as bone, muscle, tendons, and skin.
 Bursae help to decrease friction, rubbing and irritation and help your joints move with ease.
 There are more than 150 bursae in your body.
 Bursitis occurs when a bursa becomes inflamed; this results in pain and discomfort.
 The pain may be gradual (building up over time) or may be sudden and severe (especially if calcium deposits are present).

 What causes bursitis?

-Bursitis is most often caused by repetitive motions (i.e., overuse); or direct, minor impact on the area (e.g., from such activities as repeated bumping or prolonged pressure from kneeling).
+Bursitis is most often caused by repetitive motions (ie, overuse); or direct, minor impact on the area (such as from such activities as repeated bumping or prolonged pressure from kneeling).
 Less often, bursitis is caused from a sudden, more serious injury.